Angels in America: Opera

 Angels in America – The Opera made its world premiere at the Théâtre du Châtelet in Paris, France, on November 23, 2004.
 The opera was based on both parts of the Angels in America fantasia, however the script was re-worked and condensed to fit both parts into a two and half hour show.
 Composer Peter Eötvös explains: "In the opera version, I put less emphasis on the political line than Kushner...I rather focus on the passionate relationships, on the highly dramatic suspense of the wonderful text, on the permanently uncertain state of the visions."
 A German version of the opera followed suit in mid-2005.
 The opera made its US debut in June 2006 at the Stanford Calderwood Pavilion in Boston, Massachusetts.

 Music

 The text of Prior Walter's monologue from Act 5, Scene 5 of Perestroika was set to music by Michael Shaieb for a 2009 festival celebrating Kushner's work at the Guthrie Theater.
 The work was commissioned by the Twin Cities Gay Men's Chorus, which had commissioned Shaieb's Through A Glass, Darkly in 2008.
 The work premiered at the Guthrie in April 2009.

+Reception and legacy

-Critical reception
+Critical response

 Angels in America received numerous awards, including the 1993 and 1994 Tony Awards for Best Play.
 The play's first part, Millennium Approaches, received the 1993 Pulitzer Prize for Drama.

 The play garnered much praise upon its release for its dialogue and exploration of social issues.
 "Mr. Kushner has written the most thrilling American play in years," wrote The New York Times.
 It is the final work critic Harold Bloom listed in his Western Canon list.